ASTM-F2532 Standard Guide for Determining Net Environmental Benefit of Dispersant Use

 Scope

 1.1 This guide covers considerations in determining net environmental benefit of dispersant use on oil spills.
-This guide is applicable to both surface and sub-surface application.
 The purpose of this guide is to minimize environmental and socioeconomic impacts of oil spills.

 1.2 Net environmental benefit analysis (NEBA) should be conducted as part of oil spill contingency planning.

-1.3 There are many methods to control, cleanup or treat oil spills.
+1.3 There are many methods to control or cleanup oil spills.
 Dispersants should be given equal consideration with other spill response options.

 1.4 Only general guidance is provided here.
-For the purposes of this guide, it is assumed that the crude or fuel oil is dispersible to some extent.
-The dispersant is also assumed to be relatively effective, applied correctly, and in compliance with relevant government regulations.
+It is assumed that the crude or fuel oil is dispersible.
+The dispersant is assumed to be effective, applied correctly, and in compliance with relevant government regulations.
 Differences between commercial dispersants or between different oils are not considered in this guide.

 1.5 This guide applies to marine and estuarine environments only.